dojo/widgets/README.md

 ## How to customize a widget

-There are may ways in which you can customize the behaviour and appearance of Dojo 2 widgets.
+There are may ways in which you can customize the behavior and appearance of Dojo 2 widgets.
 See the [`widget-core`](https://github.com/dojo/widget-core) README for examples of how to customize the theme or a specific CSS class of a widget.

 Or can you write your own widget that extends an official widget.

 ### Extending widgets

-If you want to extend one of the widgets provide with Dojo 2, then since all our widgets are Classes, you can simply extend it:
+Because all Dojo 2 widgets are Classes, you can simply extend the Class to add or change its behavior.

 ```ts
 export class MyWidget extends Button {